alfie-ns/alfie-ns.github.io/scripts.md

 ### VidBriefs/APP/vidbriefs-desktop/youtube.py

-This `<a href="https://github.com/alfie-ns/vidbriefs-desktop" style="color: #448c88"  target="_blank">`Python script `</a>` utilises OpenAI's GPT-4o-mini and Anthropic's Claude-3-sonnet-20240229 to analyse YouTube video transcripts and generate markdown files with insights.
+This <a href="https://github.com/alfie-ns/vidbriefs-desktop" style="color: #448c88"  target="_blank">Python script</a> utilises OpenAI's GPT-4o-mini and Anthropic's Claude-3-sonnet-20240229 to analyse YouTube video transcripts and generate markdown files with insights.
 Features include:

 - **AI Model Options**: Choose between GPT-4o-mini and Claude-3-sonnet-20240229
-- **Customizable AI Personality**: Adjust the AI's approach to suit your preferences
+- **Customisable AI Personality**: Adjust the AI's approach to suit your preferences
 - **YouTube Integration**: Analyse videos by inputting their URL
 - **Interactive Querying**: Ask questions about the video content
 - **Transcript Processing**: Handles longer transcripts by splitting them into sections
 - **Markdown File Creation**: Generates formatted files from AI responses when applicable
-- **Personality Customization**: Select from various traits and intensities to tailor the AI's communication style
+- **Personality Customisation**: Select from various traits and intensities to tailor the AI's communication style

 This tool can be useful for content analysis, research, and extracting information from YouTube videos in a  fast structured format personalised to the user.